fningtian/scRNAseq-workflow-lung-immunity/README.md

 A detailed description of the methods and results is available in the [preprint](https://www.biorxiv.org/content/10.1101/2024.09.20.614132v1.abstract) titled "Dynamic responses of human lung innate and adaptive immune cells highlight the roles of genes at asthma risk loci".

 ## Requirements
-Please refer to session_info_R.txt for the list of R packages and their versions used in the analysis.
+Please refer to [session_info_R.txt](session_info_R.txt) for the list of R packages and their versions used in the analysis.

 The Jupyter Notebook is written in Python (requires Python 3.x).
 The main Python packages used include: numpy, pandas, matplotlib, seaborn, celltypist

-## Contact
+## Author & Contact
+Funing Tian

-Funing Tian: fning.tian@gmail.com
+Email: fning.tian@gmail.com